 Creating a garden around your home is a wonderful lifelong project.
 There are so many aspects to a garden plan: trees, shrubs, flowers, etc. We tend to think of size and shape, color and texture; the overall picture we want to create, lighting and shade.
 Most of us buy whatever is on sale at the local garden center, or merely go for familiar favorites.

 We often neglect the value of adding scented plants to our home landscape.
-In fact, many of today's popular rose hybrids have had the scent bred out of them in a genetic trade off in favor of repeat blooms, disease resistance, length of bloom time, or bloom size.
-Yet, older roses, and some modern hybrids offer excellent aromas, but may be difficult to locate, and not often available at the big box garden department.
+In fact, many of today's popular rose hybrids have had the scent bred out of them in a genetic trade-off in favor of repeat blooms, disease resistance, length of bloom time, or bloom size.
+Older roses and some modern hybrids offer excellent aromas, but may be difficult to locate, and not often available at the big box garden department.

 Look for aromatic plants at locally owned garden centers or nurseries.
 They will offer a selection that grows well in your area.

 Aromatic plants add a special touch to a garden, creating a sense of romance and a special kind of beauty.
 Scent can take us back to childhood, or call up a memory of a special place.
 Boxwood, for example, may offend some people but please others.

 When I first selected plants for my own home, I chose according to what would look attractive, giving little thought to aroma.
 In the past several years, I've begun to add aromatic plants to my yard, near the front door, and around seating areas.